Flanagan High Teacher Arrested For Sexual Relationship With 17-Year-Old Student

 PEMBROKE PINES (CBSMiami) – A South Florida high school teacher and sports coach faced a judge Monday morning to face sex charges involving a teenage student.

-Philip Velez, 28, a teacher at Charles W. Flanagan High School in Pembroke Pines, is accused of having a sexual relationship with a 17-year-old student.READ MORE: Miami Man Offers $5000 Reward for Stolen High-End Ducati Motorcycle
+Philip Velez, 28, a teacher at Charles W. Flanagan High School in Pembroke Pines, is accused of having a sexual relationship with a 17-year-old student.READ MORE: Thousands Of South Florida Renters Facing Eviction

-He is charged with three counts of sexual battery on a minor and one count of soliciting/engaging in sexual conduct by an authority figure.READ MORE: Florida's 2022 Legislative Session Largely Driven By DeSantis Agenda
+He is charged with three counts of sexual battery on a minor and one count of soliciting/engaging in sexual conduct by an authority figure.READ MORE: Miami-Dade Schools Superintendent Alberto Carvalho Takes To Twitter To Address Nearly 100,000 Student Absences

 Bond was set at $25,000 for the first three counts and $10,000 for the fourth count.

-Velez taught culinary classes at the school and was also the assistant basketball coach.MORE NEWS: Large Group Of Migrants Made Landfall Overnight Near Ocean Reef In Key Largo
+Velez taught culinary classes at the school and was also the assistant basketball coach.MORE NEWS: COVID-19 Testing Site Finder

 The judge ruled he cannot return to the school and cannot have any contact, either directly or indirectly, with the student or any minors that are not related to him.